PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed to check T2 files when get reassigned
   * removed hints related to JOBSACTIVE4_JOBSTATUS_IDX
   * fixed setOK to check map
   * fixed resetDefinedJob for for recordStatusChange